-(3) Awards of performance-based RSUs were granted on February 26, 2013, with 50% eligible to be earned based on Company performance in fiscal years 2013 and 2014 and 50% eligible to be earned based on Company performance in fiscal years 2013 and 2014 and 50% eligible to be earned based on Company performance in fiscal years 2013 and 2014 performance exceeded the maximum performance level.
+Awards of performance-based RSUs were granted on February 26, 2013, with 50% eligible to be earned based on Company performance in fiscal years 2013 and 2014 and 50% eligible to be earned based on Company performance in fiscal years 2013, 2014 and 2015.
+The number of shares shown is based on achievement of maximum performance as the Company's 2013 and 2014 performance exceeded the maximum performance level.
 Performance criteria were achieved at the maximum performance level with respect to fiscal year 2013 and 2014, and as such, 50% of the performance-based RSUs vested on the date the Company received an unqualified signed opinion of the Company's financial statements from its independent registered public accounting firm, February 13, 2015.
-(4) Awards of performance-based RSUs were granted on February 26, 2013.
-As previously specified, performance criteria were achieved with respect to fiscal year 2013; the performance-based RSUs earned